DucManhPhan/DucManhPhan.github.io/_posts/2020-12-02-command-bus-pattern.md

     - This pattern is suitable for Domain-Driven Design pattern.
 It only focuses on what actions that Client can do by defining Command.
 So our business logic does not leak in another layers.

+        The communication between user and developer is really smoothly.
+Because they can easily understand what other says.

     - Take advantage of the other patterns, we can extend the CommandBus's behaviors.

     - With CommandBus class, we can handle Command objects in asynchronous way.